optimalisatie/exec.js/README.md

 In some modern browsers the code may be executed in a separate thread (multithreading) without the latency disadvantage of WebWorkers and with less code. (see Chrome [OOPIF](https://www.chromium.org/developers/design-documents/oop-iframes))

+The code is executed in an isolated container which may provide security advantages.

 # Usage

 Include `exec.js` in the HTML document.